Maynard Lawn Mowing Services

 Maynard Municipal Resources for Sustainable Lawn Care & Community Programs

 Maynard offers a range of municipal resources to support sustainable lawn care.
-The UMass Extension Turf Program provides science-based guidance on turf management, while Parks & Recreation coordinates with the Tree Committee for urban forestry and Tree City USA events.
-Community workshops on grasscycling and organic lawn care are available, and the town participates in Green Communities and MVP programs to promote environmental sustainability.
-Residents are encouraged to engage with the Massachusetts Audubon Society for pollinator-friendly landscaping and to consult the UMass Soil and Plant Nutrient Testing Laboratory for soil health assessments.
+The UMass Extension and UMass Extension Turf Program provide science-based guidance on turf management and soil health.
+Parks & Recreation coordinates with the Tree Committee for Tree City USA events and urban forestry initiatives.
+Community workshops on grasscycling and organic lawn care are available, supporting the town’s Green Communities designation and MVP programs.
+The Massachusetts Audubon Society offers pollinator habitat initiatives, further enhancing Maynard’s commitment to environmental stewardship.

 Maynard Department of Public Works